chris-stanton/APP-hardwareUI/README.md

     - ``` npm start ``` Starts server
     - ``` npm test ``` Starts server using Nodemon
   4. Server is listening on port: 5000
+  5. `Procfile` is for Heroku deploy.
+Used to tell Heroku how to start the Express server.

 ## License: